Romulus968/copycat/README.md

     Usage: copycat [OPTION...] <argument...>
     Copyright (C) 2019, Entynetproject.
 All Rights Reserved.

-        host     <host>                Show all available information for an IP." honeypot <host>                Check whether the IP is a honeypot or not." download <filename> <request>  Download search results as JSON database." parse    <format> <filename>   Extract information out of compressed JSON." stats    <request>             Provide summary information about a search."
+        host     <host>                Show all available information for an IP. honeypot <host>                Check whether the IP is a honeypot or not. download <filename> <request>  Download search results as JSON database. parse    <format> <filename>   Extract information out of compressed JSON. stats    <request>             Provide summary information about a search.
-        search   <request>             Search the internet of things from copycat." domain   <domain>              Show all available information for a domain." stream                         Stream copycat search results in real-time." radar                          The real-time map of copycat search results." update                         Update copycat toolkit and API configuration." info                           Show all information about copycat toolkit." help                           Show all available copycat toolkit options."
+        search   <request>             Search the internet of things from copycat. domain   <domain>              Show all available information for a domain. stream                         Stream copycat search results in real-time. radar                          The real-time map of copycat search results. update                         Update copycat toolkit and API configuration. info                           Show all information about copycat toolkit. help                           Show all available copycat toolkit options.

  # Copycat examples